Skip to main content

 How employment notice periods work under the Hong Kong Employment Ordinance, including probation rules, the default one-month notice, and payment in lieu.

-hong kong employment notice period, employment ordinance cap 57, probation notice hong kong, payment in lieu hong kong, notice period calculator hong kong
+hong kong employment notice period, employment ordinance cap 57, probation notice hong kong, payment in lieu hong kong, notice period calculator hong kong, resignation notice hong kong, termination notice hong kong

 Employment notice in Hong Kong runs on calendar days.
-That means weekends count, General Holidays count, and Typhoon Signal 8 days count.
-The clock does not pause.
+Weekends count.
+General Holidays count.
+Typhoon Signal 8 days count.
+The clock does not pause for anything.

-1. The first month of probation: no notice required
+1. The first month of probation: walk away clean

-During the first month of probation, either party can terminate the employment contract without notice and without payment in lieu.
+During the first month of probation, either party can terminate without notice and without payment in lieu.
+No reason needed, no paperwork beyond the termination itself.

-After the first month of probation, the notice period specified in the contract applies — but it must be at least 7 days.
+After the first month, the notice period specified in the contract applies — but it must be at least 7 days.

-If the employment contract does not specify a notice period, the statutory default under the Employment Ordinance (Cap.
-57) is one month.
+• After probation (or where there is no probation clause), if the contract does not specify a notice period: the statutory default is one month.

 Any contractual notice period must be at least 7 days.
 There is no maximum — some contracts specify 3 months or longer.